kiranrawat/Insights-to-the-existing-taxi-business-in-NYC./README.md

 ### Analysing Data
 After creating the preprocessed data, we have divided our analysis into four parts:
 - General analysis - Includes weekly and monthly trends based on vendors, rate_code, average fare, average distance, average duration, total passengers, total trips and other general insights on complete data.
-- Driver Based analysis - Included weekly and monthly trends for total trips, average trips, total fare, total passenegers, trip duration.
+- Driver Based analysis - Driver based analysis includes weekly and monthly trends for total and average number of trips, total fare, total passengers served, total duration of the trip for each driver.
+This can be used to compare performance of different drivers and measure single driver's performance over a period of time.
 - Time of the day based analysis - We divided pickup_datetime in 4 different part namely morning, afternoon, evening and night.
 Based on time_of_day we performed analysis to find total trips, average tips,total bookings for each provider,duration of the trip vs passenger count.
 - Payment  - Includes analysis on tip vs payment mode and most favoured payment mode.

-All analysis files can be found in trips_analysis folder and the following command can be used to run any of the analysis files:
+All analysis files can be found in trip_analysis folder and the following command can be used to run any of the analysis files:

 `${SPARK_HOME}/bin/spark-submit analysis_file_name.py path_to_preprocessed_data_folder`